BonnieCSE/SISTR/simulations/README.md

 https://drive.google.com/drive/folders/1p_QoSQ7gzs7hVEwfJyhGMT-ELXZcWoA_?usp=sharing

 ## Command to generate ABC lookup table (generate one ABC lookup table for each period/optimal allele combination)
-Note: If you choose to generate your own lookup tables, you must generate 23 ABC lookup tables, one for each period/optimal allele combination below
+Note: If you choose to generate your own lookup tables, you must generate 23 ABC lookup tables, one for each period/optimal allele combination below.
 List of optimal alleles per period to simulate: per 2, opt 11-20; per 3, opt 5-13; per 4, opt 7-10

 Example command: